Avic3nna/EdgeML_thermalcamera/README.md

 All the data is now in the repo.
 It is just a few MB.

 ## Labelling
-Tobias: I suggest using`scripts/step1-data-understanding.ipynb`.
-Please have a look and give me feedback.
-Please also think about the possible classes.
-I made some suggestions but these are debateable.
-In my opinion it is better, if we go into more detail.
+Tobias: We consented to use `scripts/step1-data-understanding.ipynb`.
+The sensors are treated independently, i.e., pictures with (alsmost) equal time stamps are not related to each other.
+For manual annotation we show preceding and subsequent pictures to make the judgement easier.
-We can derive binary classification (Human/Non-human) easily from a finer discrimination.
+We can derive binary classification (Human/Non-human) easily from the finer discrimination.